محطة تحلية مياه البحر - desalination plant from the sea

 7 Steps at a desalination plant from the sea

-It has become self-evident in light of the current global situation, the constant and continuous search to find solutions to water problems, and one of the most important of these solutions is the construction of a desalination plant, and because we are in water care, we believe in the necessity of building a desalination plant. into freshwater.
+It has become self-evident in light of the current global situation, the constant and continuous search to find solutions to water problems.
+One of the most important of these solutions is the construction of a desalination plant from the sea.
+Because we are in Carewater, we believe in the necessity of building a desalination plant, into freshwater.
 First, the seawater (raw water) is delivered by a suction pump and sent to the desalination plant.
 Then the raw water is pre-treated before entering into the freshwater RO system due to the presence of a lot of impurities in the seawater, which meets the requirements of the RO feed water.

 1- Seawater intake system